 On August 30, 2021, the Office of the Chief Medical Officer of Health (OCMOH) issued Instructions regarding COVID-19 vaccination policies to certain “Covered Organizations”, including Ontario universities.
 In accordance with those Instructions, the Reopening Ontario (A Flexible Response to COVID-19) Act, 2020, and the Occupational Health and Safety Act, Queen’s University must establish, implement, and ensure compliance with, a COVID-19 vaccination policy by its faculty, staff, students, contractors and volunteers.
 A copy of the Queen’s University Policy Regarding Mandatory Vaccination Requirements for In-Person University Activities can be found here.

 Among other things, the University is requiring any suppliers or contractors and their sub-contractors who will attend any University property or use University facilities or attend any in-person University activities, indoors or outdoors, to be fully vaccinated against COVID-19.
 It is the University’s understanding that supplier/contractor attestations of proof of full vaccination of employees is currently acceptable.
-Further details on any requirement to submit proof of vaccination will be sent prior to the end of October, 2021.
+Further details on any requirement to submit proof of vaccination will be sent when we are instructed to.

 To that end, if you are a supplier or a contractor with personnel attending any of the above as part of their work for you, you must attest that your on-site personnel are fully vaccinated and that you have confirmed their vaccination status by viewing their proof of vaccination.
-Attestations must be submitted by Thursday, September 23, 2021.
+Compliance to this attestation requirement must be submitted by suppliers or contractors immediately.

 Please submit a completed Supplier and Contractor Attestation Form1 within your Queen's University registered supplier portal profile, under the new registration profile menu folder called “Vaccination Attestation”.
 If you are not a registered supplier or have misplaced your portal login link, please contact email@example.com for assistance.